endqwerty/automationpractice/README.md

 ## Configuration

 Sample config is located in `.env.example`.
-The environment variables you will need to have set depends on the location you wish to run the project at.
+The environment variables only need to be set when executing the tests remotely.

 The env var `LOCATION` is included in the sample file, but does not need to be set if executed through npm scripts.